harshaltapre/harshaltapre/README.md

 ## What I Build

 - Embedded firmware for ESP32-based systems
-- Sensor-driven data acquisition systems
+- Sensor-driven data acquisition systems using I2C, SPI, UART, and ADC
 - IoT telemetry pipelines using MQTT and REST
 - Automation systems for real-world applications — energy monitoring, control, and remote management
+- Full-stack interfaces for real-time device monitoring and control
-- Hardware-software integrated solutions with cloud dashboards
+- Hardware-software integrated solutions from bare-metal to cloud dashboard

 ---